Coroner (TV series): Release

 Coroner premiered on CBC on 7 January 2019, and attracted more than 1 million viewers per episode throughout the first season.
 The series was subsequently renewed for a second season.
 Season 2 premiered on 6 January 2020; followed by Season 3 on February 3, 2021.
 The fourth season premiered on 6 January 2022.

 In September 2018, Cineflix Rights acquired the global distribution rights to Coroner.

 In October 2018, NBCUniversal International Networks acquired Coroner from Cineflix Rights for their channels in the UK, Germany, France, Spain, Poland, Africa, Latin America, Brazil and Australia.

 Season 1 premiered in the United Kingdom on Universal TV on 21 January 2019.
 Cineflix announced that the broadcast of Coroner in the UK was Universal TV's strongest ever series launch.
 After the shut down of Universal TV in January 2020 with the takeover of Sky Group by Comcast and the subsequent merger of operations, Season 2 premiered in the UK on Sky Witness on 29 July 2020.
 Season 3 premiered on 22 February 2021.

 UK's Channel 4 acquired the first and second seasons in May 2020 and began broadcasting the series on the More4 channel on 6 May 2021.

 In the United States, The CW acquired the broadcast rights to the series in June 2020.
 Coroner premiered in the U.S. on 5 August 2020.
 Season 2 premiered on 7 October 2020.
-The third season premiered on 19 August 2021.
-In July 2022, The CW announced the premiere of season 4 on October 2 at 9 p.m.
+Season 3 premiered on 19 August 2021.
+Season 4 premiered on 2 October 2022.